RL78

 RL78 Family is a 16-bit CPU core for embedded microcontrollers of Renesas Electronics introduced in 2010.

 Architecture

+The RL78 family is an accumulator-based register-bank CISC instruction set architecture (ISA).
 Although it has eight 8-bit registers or four 16-bit register pairs, essentially all arithmetic operations are performed on a single accumulator (the A register or AX register pair).
-Most models have four register banks which may be selected quickly.
+Its basic ISA is succeeded from 78K0R, which has 75 same instructions out of 80.
+It has a 20-bit (1 megabyte) address space.